momozor/Neurolandia-Catalyst/README.md

 -------
 Neurolandia::Catalyst (NC) development sees automated testing as one of the most important practice for a better quality software.
-Getting test coverage over 60% is a priority.
+Getting test coverage over 60% is also a priority.

 1. First, migrate the default database, schema and model by running the `./script/neurolandia_catalyst_migration.pl --migrate` (requires sqlite3 binary)